meltyfruits/meltydash/README.md

 * Low fuel warning displays by default at 10% remaining fuel.
 The threshold can be customized in the settings.
 Additionally, the orientation of the alert can be changed to vertical or horizontal.
 * Speed units can be changed in the settings to display kmh or mph.
 * Pit limiter screen will show a red background if the pit limiter is engaged while outside of pit lane.
 It will show a green background while in pit lane.
+* The throttle and brake gauges in the center cluster can optionally be displayed using the settings file.
+They are visible by default.
 * Multiple color themes.
 * Default theme consists of thoughtfully chosen PANTONE®-based colors.